Skip to content

 Configuration

 GitLab MCP Server is configured through environment variables for stdio mode and CLI flags for HTTP mode.
-This page covers all configuration options.
+This page covers the options most users need; see the repository environment reference and CLI reference for the exhaustive tables.

 This must be set for the server to start in stdio mode: